Health Effects of Black Mold (Stachybotrys Chartarum)

 Health Effects of Black Mold

 Toxic black mold is a controversial topic, and some researchers argue that the non-allergic symptoms associated with mold toxicity have been overblown by the media.
 However, there is sufficient evidence to suggest that in addition to allergic and inflammatory reactions, exposure to high levels of mycotoxins can produce severe health effects.
+In addition, and perhaps most importantly, there is a growing body of evidence that certain people are more susceptible to biotoxin illness base on their genetic makeup.

 Allergic Reaction